amethus1/STEP-Academy-Attendance/README.md

 ## Getting Started

-There is no complex installation or build process required.
+Getting up and running is straightforward:

 1. Clone this repository or download the source files.
-2. Open the `index.html` file in a modern web browser like Chrome, Firefox, or Edge.
+2. Install the dependencies with `npm install`.
-    *Tailwind CSS and Chart.js are loaded from a CDN, so the browser must have network access when opening this file.*
+3. Build the project using `npm run build`.

-Tailwind CSS is loaded directly from the CDN, so no additional stylesheet or build step is required.
+4. Open `dist/index.html` in a modern web browser (or run `npm run preview` to serve it locally).

-That's it!
-The application is ready to use.
+Tailwind CSS and Chart.js are loaded from a CDN, so your browser will need network access the first time you open the app.

 ### Development with Node